zuplo/zudoku/README.md

 # License

 Zudoku is licensed under MIT.
-See the full [LICENSE].
+See the full [LICENSE.md].